All Episodes

 I did really like Holocaust on trial.

-And that's something that the 2016 film does does it does it well in other threats that it emphasizes it because it's a Hollywood movie and it does it, but it also chooses the Very wrong viewpoint character and gives us some really skewed decisions in terms of the way they choose to tell the story.
+the absurdly high bar that they had to cut that they had to to reach in order to succeed at this and that's something that the 2016 film does does it does it does it well and then it emphasizes it because it's a Hollywood movie and it does it, but it also chooses the very wrong viewpoint character and gives us some really skewed decisions in terms of the way they choose to tell the story.

 I like him in everything.